Privacy Policy

 Determining whether or not a cookie is a first-party or third-party cookie depends on which website sets the cookie on your device.

-First-party cookies are set by, or on behalf of, the company whose website you visit.
+First-party cookies are set by, or on behalf of, the company whose website you are visiting.

 Cookies set by any other company are third-party cookies.